 I am sure you have heard hundreds of sermons preached about how our Lord Jesus used the “written” Word to ward off temptations from the devil.
 We have been encouraged to do the same when we are faced with tough temptations.
 We are chided, exhorted and taught that we need to know the Word if we are to speak the written Word to the devil, just as our Lord Jesus did.

 I still remember a preacher’s message, “How can you say “It is written….when you don’t know what is written!”.
 I thought it was a great message then.
 Many a times when I was faced with temptation, I tried to use whatever little I knew was “written”.
-But often times, at the face of temptation, my mind went blank with regards to scriptures.
-The written Word was not the strongest thought at that moment, but the struggle between knowing it to be wrong and yet being tempted by the pleasure of sin.
+But often times, in the face of temptation, my mind went blank with regards to scriptures.
+The written Word was not the strongest thought at that moment, but the struggle between knowing it to be wrong and yet being tempted by the pleasure of sin was real.

 I put in a lot of effort in memorising what was written.
 And I tried hard.
 Over time I learnt that the strategy doesn’t work.
 Speaking out the “written Word” doesn’t work.
 If that were true, then Apostle Paul wouldn’t have had to write Romans 7, in which he explicitly explains how he struggled with temptation.
 Please stop now for a minute and read Romans 7:8 right through to verse 25.
 Are you suggesting, Paul did not know what was written?
 I think not!!
 He knew the scriptures very well.
 He was a well educated Pharisee under the leadership of Gamaliel and was full of Pharisaical zeal..

 The battle with temptations mentally exhaust us and eventually we give in.
 Almost instantly accusations follow from the enemy, which we seldom can counteract.
 Because we are all guilty of course.
 We find ourselves weak at that moment although you remember what is “written”.
 Sure, after a little while (maybe a few days for some), we do get back up on our feet, because by then the temptation is gone and we are able to think clearly again.
 By now we realize, Jesus our Lord has cleansed us from all sin and that there is now no condemnation for those who are in Christ Jesus (Romans 8:1).
 We begin our fresh walk with the Lord again, until our next temptation.
 Then the whole cycle continues….True?

 So then, what about Matthew 4?
 We see our Lord Jesus resisting the devil and his temptations using the written Word of God.
 Are we not to follow His example?